 Flexible Family Plan Options

-- Our family plan allows you to manage 2 – 5 lines of service, each with their own data bucket, giving you the flexibility to pay for just the data you need.
+- Our Mint Family plan allows you to manage 2 – 5 lines of service, each with their own preferred data amount, giving you the flexibility to pay for just the data you need.

 How do I switch from AT&T to Mint Mobile?